 At the invitation of impresario Albert Grossman, Joan appears at The Gate Of Horn nightclub in Chicago.
 During her two-week stint there, she meets both Bob Gibson and Odetta.
 Bob is impressed enough with her that he invites her to join him during his set at the Newport Folk Festival on July 11, and her unscheduled appearance makes her the talk of the Festival and establishes her as a talented and exciting new folksinger.

 Joan appears at the 1960 Newport Folk Festival as a solo performer, and makes her New York City concert debut at the 92nd Street Y on November 5th.
-Also in November, her first album for Vanguard Recording Society, Joan Baez, is released and becomes a huge success.
+Also in November, her first album for Vanguard Recording Society, Joan Baez, is released.

 Joan meets Bob Dylan at Gerde's Folk City in April of this year, following his appearance there as an opening act for John Lee Hooker.
 She also records and releases her second Vanguard album, Joan Baez, Volume Two, and embarks on her first national concert tour.